 - Shane was also a good junior Australian Rules footballer.
 During the cricket off-season in 1987 and 1988 he played for the St Kilda Football Club's under-19 team.

 - Shane Warne played for Victoria, Hampshire, Rajasthahan Royals and Melbourne Stars.

 - He made his domestic debut for Victoria in 1990.
+In his debut game for Victoria, his first two overs went for 20.
 He played in just seven first-class matches before making his debut at Test level for Australia in 1992.

 - In 2003, he was banned from iInternational cricket for a year after being found to have taken a dieuretic, given to him by his mother, which he claimed he took look slimmer.

 - He famously dated model and movie star Elizabeth Hurley.

 - Cricket Australia and Sri Lanka Cricket named the Australia-Sri Lanka Test cricket series trophy the Warne-Muralidaran Trophy in honor of Shane Warne and Muttiah Muralitharan (since 2007).